Who I Am

 Perception of School Culture

-I envision school culture as a nurturing community that supports students' cognitive, social, emotional, and physical development.
-Compassion and empathy are central to my teaching practice, aligning with the ethic of care emphasized in educational settings.
+I envision school culture as a community that supports students' cognitive, social, emotional, and physical development.
+Compassion and empathy are central to my teaching practice, aligning with the ethic of care.
 Building trust with students is crucial, and I strive to create an inclusive environment where every student feels valued and supported.

-As I continue my journey toward becoming an educator, I am committed to creating a classroom environment that reflects my beliefs in imaginative education, critical thinking, and human-centered design.
+As I continue my journey toward becoming an educator, I am committed to creating a classroom environment that reflects my beliefs in imaginative education and critical thinking.
 By drawing on my experiences and educational background, I aim to inspire students to become open-minded, culturally aware lifelong learners who are prepared to navigate an increasingly complex world.